TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 bin/some-app some
 ```

 It works!
 And that's it.
-I told you it'll be easy - how can we not love Symfony :)
+I told you it'll be easy - how can we not love Symfony :).
+Do you still struggle with some parts?
+Don't worry, this post is tested by PHPUnit, so you can find all the code mentioned here - just click on "Tested" in the top of the post to see it.

 <br><br>